On Lipschitz continuous optimal stopping boundaries: Properties of the value function

 Plugging the estimates above inside \eqref{vt0} we then obtain

-for suitable $\eps'_s$ and $\eps''$ in $[0,\eps]$.
+for suitable $\eps'_s$ and $\eps''_\tau$ in $[0,\eps]$.
 Taking limits as $\eps\to 0$ we conclude

-So far we have established a lower bound for the right-derivative and an upper bound for the left-derivative.
-Now if we prove that $v(\,\cdot\,,x)$ is indeed locally Lipschitz then \eqref{grad-3} and \eqref{grad-4} will imply \eqref{vt}.
-For the Lipschitz property we set $\tau_\eps:=\tau_*(t-\eps,x)$ and notice that $\tau_\eps\wedge(T-t)$ is admissible for the problem with value function $v(t,x)$.
-Therefore arguing as in \eqref{vt0} we get
+So far we have established a lower bound for the right-derivative and an upper bound for the left-derivative of $v(\cdot,x)$.
+Hence \eqref{vt} holds for all $t\in[0,T]$ at which $v(\cdot,x)$ is differentiable, thanks to \eqref{grad-3} and \eqref{grad-4}.
+Next we prove that $v(\,\cdot\,,x)$ is indeed locally Lipschitz so that \eqref{vt} holds for a.e.~$t\in[0,T]$ and each given $x\in\reali^d$.